 Jake had to take three months off school and the bullies were expelled after the two attacks which happened on consecutive days.
 His mother said he was first attacked by ten boys and the following day another bully two years older than himself attacked him with a pole.

-Dianne the mother of Jake has now joined a campaign to change laws around bullying in the hope of saving children’s lives and raising awareness of bullying and the devastating effects it has on the victims.
+Dianne the mother of Jake has now joined a campaign to change laws around bullying in the hope of saving children’s lives and raising awareness of bullying.
+The devastating effects it has on the victims is horrific.
+No child or adult should have to experience bullying in their lives.

 She told the newspaper that her son had been dealing with bullies for a few months and it was so stressful that she did not want him to attend school.
 The encounter with the bullies has traumatized him, his head was totally mishap end after the beating.